It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 - Test your setup

 This should go without saying, but dress to impress!
-Whether you’re running a webinar, being interviewed, or having a one on one meeting, you’ll want to look presentable—and be visible—on your webcam.
+Whether you’re hosting a videoconference, running a webinar, or having a 1:1 meeting, you’ll want to look presentable—and be visible—on your webcam.
 Proper lighting can mean very little if you aren’t looking your best.

 Tips for looking good on webcam: